WilliamWoha/csjournal/docs/source/Semester1/PF/Topic01.rst

 |
 | Let's say, instead of 0 to 9, you want to use a new set of digits.
 And this new set of digits only has two positions: 0, and 1.
 But what if you want to count till the number 3?
 | We'll do the same thing 0 to 9 did.
 We add more digits to the left side, with their values increasing.
 So to represent the number 3, you'd say it is 11.
-| You might see that number and think it's 11, but it is in fact 3.
+| You might see that number and think it's eleven, but it is in fact three.
 It's just difficult to see that because of the two 1's.
 You're just not used to it.
 But I'm hoping what I say next will let everything just click.
 |
 | Tens meant 10 times the value.
 10 can also be written as 10\ :sup:`1` \.
 | Hundreds meant 100 times the value.
 100 can also be written as 10\ :sup:`2` \.